 Vicunas – Native to the high Andes (Peru, Chile, Bolivia and Argentina), vicunas are the smallest – and cutest – member of the camelid family, and a distant relative of the alpaca.
 They used to be threatened, because they were prized for their fur, but recent conservation efforts to protect them have reversed population decline.

 Vultures – Found on all continents except Australia and Antarctica, vultures have a bad rap but are fascinating creatures.
 They famously prey primarily on dead animals, with bones making up 70-90% of their diet.
-Interestingly, the Andean Condor is a type of vulture (and the biggest one in the world with a wingspan of 3.5 meters!)
+Interestingly, the Andean Condor is a type of vulture; the biggest one in the world with a wingspan of 3 feet.

 Whales – There are many places in the world you can spot whales, but Argentina’s Peninsula Valdes is one of our favourites.
 Every year the southern right whale migrates from Antarctica to mate and give birth in large numbers.
 They can be seen from very close up, sometimes even coming meters away from shore.

-Warthogs – Unfairly considered one of Africa’s “Ugly Five“, warthogs can be found all over Eastern and Southern Africa, and are a guaranteed spot on any safari.
-Highly protective of their young … Our favourite thing about them is watching them run: their tail stands up straight..
+Warthogs – Unfairly considered one of Africa’s ‘Ugly Five’, warthogs can be found all over Eastern and Southern Africa, and are a guaranteed spot on any safari.
+They tend to be highly protective of their young.
+Our favourite thing about them is watching them run while their tail stands up straight.